 Natalie Grant is one of the most prolific recording artists in the contemporary Christian music industry.
 She has won the Gospel Music Association’s Dove Award for Female Vocalist of the Year five times and has been nominated for eight Grammy Awards.
 Natalie is also the cofounder of Hope For Justice, a worldwide nonprofit organization fighting against human trafficking.

 The Moody Chorale, conducted by Dr. Yongmin Kim, was founded in 1946 and has long been recognized as one of the leading collegiate choral organizations specializing in sacred music.
 The chorale exists to lead men and women in worship of the Creator by ministering biblical and theological truths through music and personal testimony.
 Their repertoire includes a broad range of choral music from several periods of music history.

-MOODY Campus Orchestra
+The Moody Campus Orchestra

-The Moody Campus Orchestra, consists fo students and faculty members from Moody Bible Insitute, and musicians from the local community.
-Performing a diverse repetoire, the Orchestra plays classical and modern music and arrangements of church music.
-Strong community relationships are built and maintained as the orchestra performs in venues including churches and schools locally and beyond.
+The Moody Campus Orchestra, directed by Dr. Jae Hyeok Jang, consists of students and faculty members from Moody Bible Institute and musicians from the local community.
+Performing a diverse repertoire, the orchestra plays classical and modern music and arrangements of church music.
+The orchestra’s ministry is to build strong community relationships and perform in a broad range of venues, including churches and schools, locally and beyond.

 The Moody Worship Collectives